vatpac-technology/sops/docs/controller-skills/sua.md

     Some of the **key considerations** include:

     - **Dimensions of SUA**: How big is the SUA being requested?
 What are the lateral and vertical limits.
-    - **Nature of Request**: Is the activation of an SUA necessary for the aircraft to perform their requested operations?
+    - **Nature of Request**: Is the extent fo the activation necessary for the aircraft to perform their requested operations?
 Is the request compliant with the VATSIM Code of Conduct?
+Could operations be safely conducted without the activation of SUA?
     - **Airspace**: What are the classes of airspace involved?
     - **Separation**: What are the separation implications for aircraft in the area?
     - **Coordination**: Is any coordination required with adjacent units?
     - **Workload**: Does the current workload allow you to facilitate this request?
 Would separating aircraft from the SUA significantly increase your workload?

-!!! tip
     Where a requested airspace release would impact a large number of pilots, consider working with the aircraft to establish a mutually beneficial solution.
 The full extent of the requested airspace can be released at a later time when the traffic picture allows.

+Controllers shall ensure that SUA activation is limited to the **smallest extent necessary** to enable the requested operations.

+!!! warning "Important"
+    Activation of SUA in excess of operational requirements, or when there is no active/planned operations at all, is unreasonable and not permitted.

 ### Activating SUA in vatSys
 Controllers should **always** ensure SUAs are activated in vatSys when in use.
 This allows the dimensions of the SUA to be displayed on the scope and ensures that a DAIW alert is triggered if an aircraft is about to violate the area.